andreashuber69/kiss-worker/README.md

         { type: "module" },
     ),
-    // Provide required information about the served object new ObjectInfo<typeof Calculator>("multiply", "divide"), );
+    // Provide required information about the served object new ObjectInfo<typeof Calculator>(),
+);
 ```

-Again, the usage from *./src/main.ts* is the same as in [Example 2](#example-2-object).
-Note that
+The usage from *./src/main.ts* is the same as in [Example 2](#example-2-object).
+Again, note that *./src/Calculator.ts*
-`implementObjectWorkerExternal` can only work as advertised if it knows the method names of the object being served on
-the worker thread.
-Due to TypeScript design constraints, method names cannot be extracted from a type at runtime and
-therefore have to be supplied by the user.
-The `ObjectInfo` class supports this process by ensuring that the supplied
-method names are always in sync with the method names declared by the type.
-If they are not, the TS compiler will show
-an error.
+only exports a **type**, so we can no longer pass the constructor function itself.
+Instead, we pass an `ObjectInfo`
+instance to convey the required information.

 ## Limitations